 Today’s workforce in the United States is more diverse than ever.
 And people are the most important asset of any company.
 For companies to succeed in the global marketplace, they must make the most of the full range of their people.
 Companies must attract and retain the right skills, the best minds, all the required resources – and that means diversity.
 But differences in language and culture can cause a communication gap that results in job safety issues.

-When workers cannot communicate effectively to perform work duties, co-workers also can become impacted resulting in low morale, low production and profit and potentially increased accidents.
+When workers cannot communicate effectively to perform work duties, teamwork suffers.
+The entire workplace is impacted, resulting in low morale, low production and profit and potentially increased accidents.

 Job Safety Issues